wklken/fetch/docs/Usage/command-line.md

   version     Print the version number

 Flags:
-  -h, --help   help for httptest
+  -h, --help   help for fetch

-Use "httptest [command] --help" for more information about a command.
+Use "fetch [command] --help" for more information about a command.
 ```

 avaliable commands: